Antony Santos: Artistry

 Although Blas Durán is credited as the first bachatero to use an electric guitar, and Luis Vargas is credited as the first bachata guitarist to use guitar pedals, Santos was the one who defined the sound of modern bachata.
 He did this through his use of an Alvarez 5084N guitar, with a humbucker mounted in the sound hole, and an Ibanez PT4 pedal.
 He is also credited as one of the first to use Yamaha APX series of guitars in bachata.
 He has also used bachata guitar sounds on merengue and balada songs.
 Santos' adoption of soft romantic lyrics was more socially accepted than the rowdy style common to bachata before him, and he shortly became the genre's leading artist, helping move bachata into the mainstream.

 Legacy

 Throughout his career, Santos was dubbed "El Bachatú" and "El Mayimbe of Bachata".
 "El Mayimbe" is a phrase that comes from the Taíno, the indigenous people of the Dominican Republic, meaning village chief.
 It eventually came to mean "leader" or "boss".
 Fernando Villalona was the first one to use the nickname, as he was dubbed "El Mayimbe of Merengue".

 Not only is Santos considered one of the greatest bachata artist of all time, but he is also considered to be the most successful musician to ever come from the Dominican Republic.
-He has served as an inspiration to many bachata artists and musicians, including Romeo Santos, vocalist of American bachata group Aventura, who considers him a father figure in the music industry.
+He has served as an inspiration to many bachata artists and musicians, like Bachata Heightz including Romeo Santos, vocalist of American bachata group Aventura, who considers him a father figure in the music industry.